Introduction

 My shoulders felt tight every day.

-I felt tired, but my mind would not slow down.
+I felt exhausted, but my mind would not slow down.

 At first, I thought aromatherapy was only a beauty trend.